awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Auditing.md

 ### server\_audit\_incl\_users<a name="AuroraMySQL.Auditing.Enable.server_audit_incl_users"></a>

 Contains the comma\-delimited list of user names for users whose activity is logged\.
 There should be no white space between the list elements, for example: `user_3,user_4`\.
 This parameter defaults to an empty string\.
 The maximum length is 1024 characters\.
 Specified user names must match corresponding values in the `User` column of the `mysql.user` table\.
-For more information about user names, see [the MySQL documentation](https://dev.mysql.com/doc/refman/5.6/en/user-names.html)\.
+For more information about user names, see [Account User Names and Passwords](https://dev.mysql.com/doc/refman/8.0/en/user-names.html) in the MySQL documentation\.

  If `server_audit_incl_users` and `server_audit_excl_users` are both empty \(the default\), all users are audited\.